 True locals know the city's best lookout is inside the Greek Centre.
 Fly up to cocktail haven Fable on level 14 and take in the sweeping views from Melbourne’s highest rooftop bar.
 The steps of the Shrine offer more panoramic vistas over the gardens and city.
 Pause to reflect over the geometric grass squares and eternal flame.
 Or follow the boardwalk to the Polly Woodside in South Wharf where the city collides with Melbourne’s maritime past.
 The views over the glimmering water are a knockout.

 Visiting the unofficial Japantown

-We all love Chinatown for a classic night out.
-But Melbourne insider’s know MidCity Arcade is like a detour to Japan.
-Go full Nippon with an anime-themed manicure at Japan Nails.
-Think Totoro, Hello Kitty and Gudetama manicures.
+Melbourne insider’s know MidCity Arcade is like a detour to Japan.
 Drop into Kaneda for a deluxe bento box beneath a giant mural of Hokusai’s Great Wave.
+Ride the escalator to Sushi Hotaru where all sushi and sides off the train are just $3.70.
 Or try Hakata-style house-made noodles at Mr Ramen San.
 The Japanese atmosphere is authentic, from the staff's chorus of greetings to the Studio Ghibli decor.
-There’s even a secret sushi train upstairs (outside the Chinese theatre), plus a pastry-making robot at super cheap dessert spot Royal Custard Puff.
+There’s even a pastry-making robot at super cheap dessert spot Royal Custard Puff.

 The ultimate guide to Melbourne weird.